Explains what an evidence base is and what makes up the East Riding Local Plan evidence base.

 Planning for Renewable Energy Developments - Volume 2 (pdf 1.5mb opens in new window)

-The National Planning Policy Framework states that minerals planning authorities should plan for a steady and adequate supply of aggregates by preparing an annual Local Aggregate Assessment, based on a rolling average of 10 years sales data, relevant local information, and an assessment of all supply options.
+The National Planning Policy Framework (NPPF) states that minerals planning authorities should plan for a steady and adequate supply of aggregates by preparing an annual Local Aggregate Assessment, based on a rolling average of 10 years sales data, relevant local information, and an assessment of all supply options.
 Authorities can carry out this task individually or jointly with one or several other authority(s).

 The Regional Aggregate Working Party (RAWP) ceased to exist after March 2011.
 An interim Yorkshire and Humber Aggregate Minerals Working Group meeting took place in June 2012 when it was agreed that the sub-regional approach was still the most appropriate option, primarily because some of the available data is only available in a sub-regional format and there are well-established working relationships.